TasminKarim-19/Nasa_dataset/README.md

 ## 📁  Dataset Access

-Due to the large size of the **NASA Dataset**, GitHub may not display all files or preview the dataset contents properly in the browser.
-To fully explore and use the dataset.
 <br>

 ![Important](https://img.shields.io/badge/NOTE-Please%20download%20the%20dataset%20locally%20first-0969DA?style=for-the-badge)

 <br>

+Due to the large size of the **NASA Dataset**, GitHub may not display all files or preview the dataset contents properly in the browser.
+To fully explore and use the dataset, Please download the dataset locally.

 After downloading, you will be able to:
 - browse all files and folders without GitHub preview limitations,